SbrTa/Notes/Design Pattern/README.md

 coders and architects who are familiar with the patterns.

 Design patterns are divided into three categories:
-  1. Creational
+  a.
+Creational
-  2. Structural
+  b.
+Structural
-  3. Behavioral
+  c.
+Behavioral

 ### Creational Design Pattern

 Creational design patterns are concerned with the way of creating objects.
 These design patterns are used when a decision must be made at the time of instantiation of a class (i.e. creating an object of a class).
-  1. Factory Pattern
+  - Factory Pattern
-  2. Abstract Factory Pattern
+  - Abstract Factory Pattern
-  3. Builder Pattern
+  - Builder Pattern
-  4. Prototype Pattern
+  - Prototype Pattern
-  5. Singleton Pattern
+  - Singleton Pattern

 ### Structural Design Pattern

 Structural design patterns are concerned with how classes and objects can be composed, to form larger structures.
 The structural design patterns simplifies the structure by identifying the relationships.
 These patterns focus on, how the classes inherit from each other and how they are composed from other classes.
-  1. Adapter Pattern
+  - Adapter Pattern
-  2. Bridge Pattern
+  - Bridge Pattern
-  3. Composite Pattern
+  - Composite Pattern
-  4. Decorator Pattern
+  - Decorator Pattern
-  5. Facade Pattern
+  - Facade Pattern
-  6. Flyweight Pattern
+  - Flyweight Pattern
-  7. Proxy Pattern
+  - Proxy Pattern

 ### Behavioral Design Pattern